kiali/kiali.io/content/en/docs/Features/ambient.md

 ![Pod details protocol](/images/documentation/features/ambient/protocol.png)

-* When a workload traffic is handled by a Waypoint, the workload details will show a link to the proxy:
+* When workload traffic is handled by a Waypoint, the workload details will show a link to the proxy:

 ![Waypoint link](/images/documentation/features/ambient/waypoint-link.png)